agoncal/agoncal-application-cdbookstore/README.md

 The only external framework used are [Arquillian](http://arquillian.org/), [Twitter Bootstrap](http://twitter.github.io/bootstrap/) and [PrimeFaces](http://www.primefaces.org/).
 Arquillian is used for integration testing.
 Using Maven profile, you can test services, injection, persistence... against different application servers.
 Twitter Bootstrap and PrimeFaces bring a bit of beauty to the web interface.

+To fill up the database, I've used some Amazon Web Services.
+You will find the raw XML data in the `xml` directory with XSLT transformation (zipped so it's not too big).

 ## Compile and package

 Being Maven centric, you can compile and package it without tests using `mvn clean compile -Dmaven.test.skip=true`, `mvn clean package -Dmaven.test.skip=true` or `mvn clean install -Dmaven.test.skip=true`.
 Once you have your war file, you can deploy it.